benhoIIand/grunt-cache-bust/README.md

 Type: `Boolean`
 Default value: `false`

-When set, `cachebust` will delete the original versions of the files that have been copied.
+When set, `cachebust` will delete the original versions of the files that have been hashed.
 For example, `style.css` will be deleted after being copied to `style.dcf1d324cb50a1f9.css`.
-Will not delete original files with `options.createCopies` set to `false`.

 #### options.encoding
 Type: `String`